Selection dynamics for deep neural networks: Back propagation and optimal control

 \begin{rem} Note that the conclusion of Remark \ref{rem4.1} does not hold if the cost functional is regularized by, say, the Tikhonov regularizer

 such that $J(a, b)$ is replaced by

 Then

-This is commonly done in the deep learning applications. \end{rem} The above analysis is well generalizable to the classification problem for which only the final cost needs to be modified by
+This is commonly done in the deep learning applications. \end{rem} The above analysis is well generalizable to the classification problem of section \ref{sec2.2} and section \ref{sec2.3} for which only the final cost needs to be modified by

 with

 For the back propagation, we obtain the same equation

 but with a different terminal condition